V. M. Girija

 V. M. Girija (born 27 July 1961) is an Indian poet and essayist, writing in Malayalam language.
 She has published a number of books, which include Prem - Ek Album, the Hindi translation of her poetry anthology in Malayalam, Pranayam Oralbum.
-Kerala Sahithya Akademi awarded her their 2018 annual award for poetry and she is a recipient of Changampuzha Award for literature, Basheer Amma Malayalam Puraskaram, Asan Smaraka Kavitha Puraskaram and Mahakavi Pandalam Keralavarma Puraskaram.
+Kerala Sahithya Akademi awarded her their 2018 annual award for poetry and she is a recipient of Changampuzha Award for literature, Basheer Amma Malayalam Puraskaram, Asan Smaraka Kavitha Puraskaram, Ezhuthola K V Karthikeyan Puraskaram and Mahakavi Pandalam Keralavarma Puraskaram.

 Biography

 Vatakkeppattu Manakkal Girija was born on July 27, 1961, to Vadakkeppattu Vasudevan Bhattathirippad and Gauri, at Paruthipra, a village near Shornur in Palakkad district in the south Indian state of Kerala.
 Her college education was at the Sanskrit College, Pattambi from where she earned a master's degree in Malayalam, securing first rank in the examination.
 She started writing at an early age and her early poems were published in Balapankthi of Mathrubhumi.
 She started her career in 1983 by joining All India Radio as an announcer and moved to Kochi FM Station when it was started in 1989.
 She retired from Kochi FM in 2021 after 38 years of service.

 Girija has published eleven books of which Pranayam Oralbum has been translated into Hindi by A. Aravindakshan, under the title, Prem-Ek Album.
 The other books are Jeevajalam (Current Books, 2004), Paavayunu (Sign Books, 2007), Pennugal Kanatha Pathira Neragal (Mathrubhumi Books, 2011), Oridathoridathoridathu (Current Books, 2012), Poochayurakkam (KSCIL, 2014), Kadaloraveedu (Logos Books, 2015), Paavayoonu (Illustrated Version-Kerala Sasthra Sahithya Parishad, 2015), Irupakshampeduminduvalla Njan, Moonu Deerkha Kavithakal (DC Books, 2017), Buddhapoornima, and The Black Stone, a translation of her poems into English by P. P. Raveendran.
 She has also edited book, Ellaarudeyum bhoomi, a compilation of poems of Savithri Antharjanam, and has translated the Portuguese novel, Meu Pé de Laranja Lima (English: My Sweet Orange Tree) into Malayalam under the name, Ente Panchara Orange Maram.
+Her latest work is Ee Valliyil Ninnu Chemme, a children's novel, published by Mathrubhumi Books.